dmarcos/promise/README.md

 Promise.js
 ==========

-Zen implementation of promises fully compliany to the [promises/A+ spec](https://github.com/promises-aplus/promises-spec).
+Zen implementation of promises fully compliant with the [promises/A+ spec](https://github.com/promises-aplus/promises-spec).

 USE IT
 ------